-Journalists Ressa and Muratov win Nobel Peace Prize
+Nobel Peace Prize: Journalists Maria Ressa and Dmitry Muratov share award

 Journalists Maria Ressa and Dmitry Muratov have won the Nobel Peace Prize for their "courageous fight" to defend freedom of expression in the Philippines and Russia.

-The committee called the pair "representatives of all journalists who stand up for this ideal in a world in which democracy and freedom of the press face increasingly adverse conditions".
+The committee called the pair "representatives of all journalists who stand up for this ideal".

 The winners of the prestigious prize, worth 10m Swedish krona (£836,000; $1.1m), were announced at the Norwegian Nobel Institute in Oslo.

-They were selected out of 329 candidates.
+They were chosen out of 329 candidates.

-Others tipped as contenders this year included climate activist Greta Thunberg, media rights group Reporters Without Borders (RSF) and global health body the World Health Organization (WHO).
+Ms Ressa, who co-founded the news site Rappler, was commended for using freedom of expression to "expose abuse of power, use of violence and growing authoritarianism in her native country, the Philippines".

+In a live broadcast by Rappler, Ms Ressa said she was "in shock".

+He called the prize "retribution for Russian journalism which is being repressed now".

+The editor was congratulated by Kremlin spokesman, Dmitry Peskov, who said: "He persistently works in accordance with his own ideals, he is devoted to them, he is talented, he is brave."

-The prize is intended to honour an individual or organisation that has "done the most or the best work for fraternity between nations".
+The Nobel Peace Prize is intended to honour an individual or organisation that has "done the most or the best work for fraternity between nations".

+"Free, independent and fact-based journalism serves to protect against abuse of power, lies and war propaganda," the committee said in a statement.

+"Without freedom of expression and freedom of the press, it will be difficult to successfully promote fraternity between nations, disarmament and a better world order to succeed in our time," it added.

 Last year's winner was the United Nations World Food Programme (WFP), which was awarded for its efforts to combat hunger and improve conditions for peace.